Chapter 16.12

 4. Street and right-of-way improvements, including but not limited to curb and gutter and street trees, as per minimum standards established by resolution of the city council.

-C. The subdivider shall improve, or agree to improve, all land dedicated for streets, highways, public ways and easements as a condition precedent to acceptance thereof and approval of the final map.
+C. The subdivider shall improve, or agree to improve, all land dedicated pursuant to subsection A of this section as a condition precedent to acceptance and approval of the final map.
 Such improvements shall include such grading, surfacing, sidewalks, street lights, street signs, street trees, curbs, gutters, culverts, bridges, storm drains, sanitary sewers, permanent subdivision monuments, bench marks, and such other structures or improvements as may be required under prescribed circumstances and conforming to such specifications pertaining to design and materials as shall be defined by resolution of the city council.

 D. All improvements shall be installed to alignments and grades approved by the city engineer.